 “Journeys Out Yonder provides place-based adventure programs for young children.
 We utilize the vast outdoor landscapes to feed children’s curiosity, advance childhood play, develop self efficacy and social connections, while building strong, capable bodies.
 Children who learn to love where they live learn to care for it.
 Our purpose is to support families who want their children to learn about nature, in nature and with nature.”

-Our summer outdoor adventure program offers children young children outdoor adventures into the woods, along rivers and streams, to bike and skate parks, swimming spots, and more.
+Our summer outdoor adventure program offers young children outdoor adventures in the woods, along rivers and streams, to bike and skate parks, swimming spots, and more.

 Our small group, 100% outdoor program, and mask-wearing policies accommodate our and family’s desires to limit exposure to the COVID-19 virus.